MalakhFuller/7-VM-Home-SOC-Lab/password-spraying-dual-siem-detection.md

 7. **Window boundaries desynchronize slow attacks.** When an attack spans longer than the detection window, the success and the failures can land in different windows.
 Give the success-correlation an independent, longer lookback.
 8. **No lockout means detection is the only control.** `LockoutThreshold = 0` removes prevention entirely; the alarm is all that's left, which raises the stakes on every rule in this writeup.
 9. **Boring traps cost real time:** browser-to-terminal paste silently mangles scripts (type, don't paste); a mistyped spray password turns a two-hour run into all-failures-no-success; and a leftover dashboard filter hides level-5 events behind a "Level 12+" chip and shows a false "no results."

 ---

+## Key Competencies Demonstrated

+- Password-spray attack execution over Kerberos pre-authentication (kerbrute), including a seeded weak account for a realistic compromise
+- Source-of-truth telemetry validation on the domain controller (4771 / 4768) before trusting any SIEM
+- Splunk detection engineering: distinct-count (`dc()`) aggregation, failure/success correlation in a single search, time-span signature derivation, threshold tuning to the alerting window
+- Wazuh frequency-rule authoring: chaining a custom rule off a stock aggregator (`if_matched_sid`), `different_field` distinct-user matching, MITRE-tagged rule, validation via `wazuh-logtest` before load
+- Stock-ruleset analysis — reading `0580-win-security_rules.xml` to diagnose a rule-tree collision instead of trial-and-error restarts
+- Loud-vs-low-and-slow evasion analysis: deliberately defeating a working threshold detection and rebuilding for the patient adversary
+- Streaming-engine vs. search-engine architectural comparison (Wazuh frequency window vs. Splunk arbitrary-range distinct count)
+- False-positive reasoning: distinguishing a spray from a password-reset storm, and the alarm-flooding camouflage threat
+- Dual-SIEM detection of one attack through two independent pipelines, with documented tradeoffs
+- Methodical, source-out troubleshooting and honest, continuous documentation throughout

+---

+## Employer-Relevant Skills

+**Tools:** Splunk Enterprise (SPL, `stats`, `dc()`, `eval`, correlation searches, time-range tuning), Wazuh (custom rules, frequency/`if_matched_sid` chaining, `different_field`/`same_field`, `wazuh-logtest`, `local_rules.xml`), kerbrute, Active Directory / Windows Security auditing, PowerShell, Kali Linux, VMware Workstation Pro

+**Concepts:** password-spray detection, behavioral/frequency detection, threshold-and-time-window tuning, failure/success correlation, low-and-slow evasion, false-positive triage (spray vs. reset storm), Kerberos authentication telemetry (4771/4768), streaming-vs-search SIEM architecture, account lockout policy and its detection implications, MITRE mapping in-rule

+**Frameworks:** MITRE ATT&CK (T1110.003 — Password Spraying), Splunk Common Information Model

+---

+## SOC Relevance

+Password spraying is one of the single most common things a Tier 1/Tier 2 analyst actually triages — it's the bread-and-butter foothold technique, and the alert almost always lands as a pile of Windows authentication failures that the analyst has to read *as a pattern*.
+This exercise is that work end to end: separating an attack from ordinary failed-login noise, separating a spray from a benign reset storm, surfacing the one compromised account out of the crowd, and — the part most labs skip — recognizing when a *patient* attacker has slipped under a threshold rule entirely.
+The judgment calls here are the daily reality of the queue: is this an incident or noise, which account actually got in, and does my detection even see this if the adversary slows down?
+An analyst who already understands why a frequency rule goes silent against a low-and-slow spray, or why the same attack shows up in one SIEM and not the other, resolves that in minutes instead of escalating a blind spot they didn't know they had.

+---

+## What's Next

+This is the foothold; the series follows the intrusion forward from here.

+- **Kerberoasting** (MITRE T1558.003) — the credential-access escalation after the foothold, already published in this series: behavioral detection of an AES-only roast across both SIEMs.
+- **Lateral movement** — the capstone: moving across the domain once you're in, with live endpoint hunting.

+And two open threads specific to *this* detection, both flagged in the scope note:

+- A **Wazuh composite rule** that ties the 4768 success to the spray source the way the Splunk search does — Wazuh names the burst today, but not yet the victim.
+- A **stateful, long-window approach** for Wazuh to catch the low-and-slow spray its frequency engine is currently blind to — the streaming-engine gap this writeup makes concrete.

+That's where this stops being a detection I wrote and becomes one I can defend against an adversary who isn't in a hurry.

+---